oyeku-A/Model/README.md

-A quck overview of my journey in machine learning
+A quick overview of my journey in machine learning